Observing Pride Month in the Workplace

-Today, Pride Month celebrates equal rights for the LGBTQ+ community and allows us to recognize the impact that these individuals have had on history, locally, nationally, and internationally.
-Throughout the month people celebrate through a variety of events such as festivals, concerts, and workshops.
-However, large city parades are generally the most visible elements of Pride Month and take place in areas of The United States, Canada, England, Australia, Greenland, Brazil, and Hungary.
+Today, Pride Month celebrates equal rights for the LGBTQ+ community and allows us to recognize these individual’s impact on history, locally, nationally, and internationally.
+Throughout the month, people celebrate through various events such as festivals, concerts, and workshops.
+However, large city parades are generally the most visible elements of Pride Month at workplaces in the United States, Canada, England, Australia, Greenland, Brazil, and Hungary.

 But what about in the Workplace?
 If your organization would like to observe Pride Month, promote inclusion and diversity, and support your LGBTQ+ employees, there are ways that you can do this both in person and in virtual offices.

 You can replace your usual Zoom backdrop with a colorful tribute to Pride Month.
 This is an easy way to show your coworkers that you support the LGBTQ+ community and want to celebrate the month with them.

 On top of that, this will make your LGBTQ+ employees feel better.
 They will feel comfortable to know that their workplace is happy to celebrate pride month even when everyone is working from home.

 It’s a shame that many LGBTQ+ individuals cannot celebrate their identity by joining the parade due to the pandemic.
 Making them feel better by giving the virtual workplace a pride theme is the least you can do.

 Bingo can be a fun in-person or video call game for any occasion.
 You can create bingo cards with randomized squares, send them to employees over email, and play in groups in the office or your main room on zoom.
 For larger teams, you can separate groups into breakout rooms to play.